Last Updated on January 28, 2026 by Lindsey

 Late September/early October is the perfect time for a Yellowstone road trip.
 The summer hoards were gone, and although there’s not a lot of variety in fall foliage, the yellow aspens and golden fields made for some great photos.
 It was crowded enough, with full parking lots and traffic jams near the most popular sites, that I couldn’t imagine wanting to be there during high season.
 For me, the point was space, so being crammed up against others fighting for a view would be the opposite of what I came for.

-Before we left Bozeman we stopped off at Walmart to pick up our pre-ordered bear spray (a must for hiking in Yellowstone and cheaper to just buy vs. rent) as well as spray cleaner that we used to clean all surfaces in each place we stayed.
+Before we left Bozeman, we stopped off at Walmart to pick up our pre-ordered bear spray (a must for hiking in Yellowstone and cheaper to just buy vs. rent).
 Next, we made an oh-so-necessary stop at Mountains Walking Brewery.
 A selection of their excellent beers was our companion for the rest of our trip and was well worth the quick detour.
 Twisted Karma and Sweets Blackberry were both delicious!

-Traffic was blocked for what seemed like an eternity by road work so we got into West Yellowstone much later than anticipated.
-I don’t know if this is the norm or just random chance, but we had to wait a full 45 minutes for the construction sign to let our side of the road go only to get stopped again a couple miles down the road for another half hour.
+Road work blocked traffic for what seemed like an eternity, so we got into West Yellowstone much later than anticipated.
+I don’t know if this is the norm or just a random chance, but we had to wait a full 45 minutes for the construction sign to let our side of the road go, only to get stopped again a couple of miles down the road for another half hour.
 Ugh!

-We finally checked into our hotel and grabbed tacos from Las Palmitas, a school bus that dishes out solid Mexican food.
-There was a long wait for food which gave us time to head back to our room for jackets.
+We finally checked into our hotel and grabbed tacos from Las Palmitas, a school bus that serves solid Mexican food.
+There was a long wait for food, which gave us time to head back to our room for jackets.
 The temperature drops off quickly when the sun goes down!

 Stay: Best Western Desert Inn, West Yellowstone, MT

-My number one tip for these parks is to invest in the GyPSy Guide app.
+My number one tip for these parks is to invest in an audio tour if you’re driving yourself.
 The park has no cell service, so you can forget looking up maps or details on the fly.
 This app is like having a personal tour guide with you, and it just so happens to be a dead ringer for Jeff Bridges (so much so that we were convinced it was him, but my post-trip Google sleuthing indicates it was not).
 It uses GPS tracking to chime in with recommended stops and tons of history and science as you drive through the park, which led to us finding lots of sites we wouldn’t have considered otherwise.

 My second most important tip is if you see a bunch of people pulled over, then there’s a good chance there’s something cool to see.
 I’ve never seen so much high-end camera equipment.
 These guys know how to find the cool stuff, so go where they go.
 On our drive into the park, we saw tons of people stopped on the side of the road and asked them what was going on.
 There was a bear with his recent elk kill on the other side of the river.
 Although we opted not to stop since the nearest parking was so far away, we managed to catch a quick glimpse of the bear.